-- GOAL SAF-2: PROACTIVELY PREVENT URBAN FIRES AND EXPOSURE TO WILDFIRE AND PROTECT COMMUNITY MEMBERS AND PROPERTY FROM FIRE DANGER. - SAF-2.1 Structural Fires.
+GOAL SAF-2: PROACTIVELY PREVENT

+URBAN FIRES AND EXPOSURE

+TO WILDFIRE AND PROTECT

+COMMUNITY MEMBERS

+AND PROPERTY FROM FIRE

+DANGER.

+- SAF-2.1 Structural Fires.
 Continue, enhance, or implement programs that seek to reduce the risk of structural fires.
 Prioritize programs in areas with greatest risk and greatest social vulnerability. - SAF-2.2 Vegetation and Urban Forest Management.

 Manage vegetation and the urban forest to reduce combustible load, erosion, and other risks exacerbated by climate change. - Adopt and fully implement a Vegetation Management Plan for high-fire risk areas.
-Continue to update and enforce the Oakland Fire Code to require building owners in highrisk areas to maintain defensible space and implement fire prevention measures.
-As part of the Vegetation Management Plan, build partnerships with and consult indigenous groups on sacred burning and other traditional fire suppression techniques. - Implement the Urban Forest Master Plan, a comprehensive, area-wide urban canopy and vegetation plan that identifies locations where trees can be added and maintained, such as parks, streets, and rights-of-way.
+Continue to update and enforce the Oakland Fire Code to require building owners in high-risk areas to maintain defensible space and implement fire prevention measures.
+As part of the Vegetation Management Plan, build partnerships with and consult indigenous groups on sacred burning, selective harvest, non-commercial thinning, and other traditional fire suppression techniques. - Implement the Urban Forest Master Plan, a comprehensive, area-wide urban canopy and vegetation plan that identifies locations where trees can be added and maintained, such as parks, streets, and rights-of-way.
 As a follow-up action, proactively address soil sequestration of carbon and water in frontline communities most affected by wildfire and other climate risks.
-See Environmental Justice Element policy EJ-6.16 for other urban forest objectives.
+See Environmental Justice Element policy EJ-6.16 for other urban forest objectives. - Prioritize the use of greenbelts as a naturebased solution to reduce the risk of wildfire by identifying strategic locations for new greenbelts, especially in frontline communities.

 - SAF-2.3 Development in the Very High Fire Hazard Severity Zone (VHFHSZ).
 Prioritize development in areas with existing adequate road networks, evacuation routes, and water infrastructure.
-Require any new development in the Very High Fire Hazard Severity Zone to prepare a Fire Protection Plan that minimizes risks by: - Assessing site-specific characteristics such as topography, slope, vegetation type, wind patterns etc. - Siting and designing development to avoid hazardous locations (e.g. through fire breaks) to the extent feasible. - Incorporating fuel modification and brush clearance techniques in accordance with applicable fire safety requirements and carried out in a manner which reduces impacts to environmentally sensitive habitat to the maximum feasible extent. - Using fire-resistant building materials and design features, such as visible signage, consistent with the adopted Oakland Municipal Code and Fire and Building Code standards. - Using fire-retardant, native plant species in landscaping. - Complying with established standards and specifications for fuel modification, defensible space, access, and water facilities. - Banning fuel storage (e.g., fuel storage for power generators) in VHFHSZ. - Requiring street improvements to comply with minimum fire road access standards. - Disallowing new subdivisions in areas with less than two evacuation routes (as shown in Figure SAF-11d), unless a development were to be able to provide additional connections to ameliorate this condition.
+Require any new development in the Very High Fire Hazard Severity Zone to prepare a Fire Protection Plan that minimizes risks by: - Assessing site-specific characteristics such as topography, slope, vegetation type, wind patterns, etc. as part of a risk analysis. - Determination of fire response capability, including the assistance of local fire protection agencies, and availability of local resources. - Siting and designing development to avoid hazardous locations (e.g., through community fire breaks) to the extent feasible. - Incorporating fuel modification and brush clearance techniques in accordance with applicable fire safety requirements (including fuel breaks and their maintenance) and carried out in a manner which reduces impacts to environmentally sensitive habitat to the maximum feasible extent. - Using fire-resistant building materials and design features, such as visible signage, consistent with the adopted Oakland Municipal Code and Fire and Building Code standards (including Fire Safe Regulations as minimum standard). - Using fire-retardant, native plant species in landscaping. - Complying with established standards and specifications for fuel modification, visible home and street addressing and signage, defensible space, access and egress, and water facilities. - Banning fuel storage (e.g., fuel storage for power generators) in VHFHSZ. - Requiring street improvements to comply with minimum fire road access standards. - Disallowing new residential development/ subdivisions in areas with less than two evacuation routes (as shown in Figure SAF-13b), unless a